wangty-dut/IndusEnergyPred/README.md

 The LDG experiment is the same, just run the corresponding script in the ```LDG/``` folder.

 ## Contact Information
-If you have any questions about the code or experiment, please contact
+If there are any questions about the codes and datasets, please don't hesitate to contact us.
-Email:  wangty@dlut.edu.cn.
 Thanks!